dotnet/docs-aspire/docs/extensibility/custom-component.md

 If neither of these values are provided, an exception is thrown.
 Likewise, if there's a value but it's not a valid URI, an exception is thrown.

+### Parse credentials logic

+The settings class also contains a `ParseCredentials` method that parses the credentials into a valid `NetworkCredential`.
+The configuration is expected to be provided in the following format:

+- `MailKit:Client:Credentials:UserName`: The username to authenticate with the SMTP server.
+- `MailKit:Client:Credentials:Password`: The password to authenticate with the SMTP server.

+When credentials are configured, the `ParseCredentials` method attempts to parse the username and password from the configuration.
+If either the username or password is missing, an exception is thrown.

 ## Expose component wrapper functionality

 The goal of .NET Aspire components is to expose the underlying client library to consumers through dependency injection.
 With MailKit and for this example, the `SmtpClient` class is what you want to expose.
 You're not wrapping any functionality, but rather mapping configuration settings to an `SmtpClient` class.
 It's common to expose both standard and keyed-service registrations for components.
 Standard registrations are used when there's only one instance of a service, and keyed-service registrations are used when there are multiple instances of a service.
 Sometimes, to achieve multiple registrations of the same type you use a factory pattern.
 Add the following code to the `MailKit.Client` project in a file named _MailKitClientFactory.cs_: